 This is an excellent website that will talk you through the different stages of borrowing money and what your options are:

 Whats the best way to save money?

-There ate many ways to save money but they depend on your personal circumstances such as your job, lifestyle, responsibilities, credit history, dependencies and many others.
-Sometimes the bets thing to do is to look at all the options and decide which one is best suited to your personal circumstances:
+There are many ways to save money, but these depend on your personal circumstances, such as your job, lifestyle, responsibilities, credit history, dependencies’ and many other factors.
+Sometimes the best thing to do is to consider all of the options and decide which one better suits your personal circumstances:

 How do I compare financial products?

-Websites that allow you to compare multiple products have become more and more popular in recent years.
-Have a go on go compare and see what you think., Be prepared though as they can take some time and will require quite a bit of information on your personal circumstances before showing you the best products.
+Websites that allow you to compare multiple products have become extremely popular in recent years.
+Try having a go at ‘Go Compare’ to see what you think.
+Be prepared though, as they can take up quite a bit of time.
+All of these website’s will require quite a lot of information on your personal circumstances before showing you the best products to consider.

 How can I avoid identity theft and fraud?

-Identity theft happens when someone steals your personal information to use for illegal activities.
-It happens most often electronically.
-However, it also happens through methods as simple as stealing sensitive mail out of your mailbox (bank statements, etc.) or someone breaking into your home.
+Identity theft happens when a person steals your personal information to use it for illegal activities.
+This mostly happens electronically, however it also happens through methods as simple as stealing sensitive mail out of your mailbox (bank statements etc..), or someone breaking into your home.